 Heritability estimates from Bouchard & McGue (2003), Psychological Bulletin.
 These represent the proportion of variation in each trait across populations that can be attributed to genetic differences.

 The Big Five personality traits—the framework used by virtually every personality researcher on earth—are all substantially heritable.
 You didn't choose to be cautious or bold.
 You didn't decide whether you'd be naturally analytical or intuitive.
-You didn't select your emotional baseline from a menu of options.
 These were written into you before you had any say in the matter.

 Religiosity is Heritable Koenig et al. (2005) — Journal of Personality